dominikhei/the-docker-guide/readme.md

 ## Virtualization

 In a broader sense, virtualization refers to the creation of a virtual version of something.
 In the field of IT, virtualization allows you to create multiple instances of a machine within a machine, with each instance having its own operating system to run various applications.
 A hypervisor is responsible for creating and managing these virtual machines, allocating resources to them and separating multiple VMs on the same host.
 Virtual machines offer a high degree of isolation from the host and are great for utilizing your servers to the fullest if they would otherwise not be fully utilized.
-Cloud servers like EC2, for example, use virtual machines with virtual disks to maximize the usage of AWS servers.
+Cloud servers like AWS EC2, for example, use virtual machines with virtual disks.

 However, scaling up a virtual machine requires the installation of an OS in each instance, which drains a lot of computational resources from the host.
 Virtual machines also take a significant amount of time to start up and are a lot of overhead for many small services.
 Furthermore, just because an application works on your laptop, it does not necessarily mean it will work when running it on a VM in production.

 This is where containers come in hand.
 They are a lightweight way to package an application, are portable, and can be deployed almost anywhere (as long as Docker is installed on the host).
 Containers are also simple and fast to start up.
 When you package your application in a container, you have consistent behavior across machines, and it is isolated from the host (although not as much as with a VM).
 Additionally, containers generally require fewer resources compared to a virtual machine.

-## So what are Docker containers?
+## What are Docker containers?

-An operating system has a kernel, which is used to communicate with the underlying hardware and the applications layer.
+An operating system has a kernel, which is used to communicate with the underlying hardware.
 A Docker container virtualizes the applications layer of an operating system, applications / dependencies and other required files, but uses the hosts kernel.
 In contrast to that, a virtual machine has its own kernel.
 This is also the reason why Docker starts up way faster and is more lightweight.

-So docker containers are mostly linux based and use the hosts kernel, does that mean I can run Linux containers only on a Linux Os?
+Docker containers are mostly Linux based and use the hosts kernel, does that mean I can run Linux containers only on a Linux Os?

 __No__, if you are using Mac OS or Windows you can download Docker Desktop, which runs a Linux Kit VM  on which the containers will run.